Character Witness Letter for Court (20 Examples + Tips)

 For instance, in a DUI case, it is best to select an employer or close family member who will be able to explain why the defendant is important to them and how they would be affected if the court decides to send the accused to jail or suspend their license.
 On the other hand, in a child custody case, it is best to select an individual who has witnessed the kind of relationship the defendant has with the child.

-If You are a Writer
+If you are a writer

-A person that is well acquainted with the accursed person can be selected to write the character witness letter.
+A person who is well acquainted with the accused person can be selected to write the character witness letter.
 The information provided by the selected or appointed writer may impact the type of sentence the accused will receive.
 The information may also help ensure that the defendant receives a reduced sentence.
 Details indicated by the writer help ensure that the judge also includes the reference provided rather than simply relying on the facts presented and observed about the defendant’s crime.

 Information to be Included

-The writer of the character witness letter should indicate relevant information to the court.
+The writer of the letter should indicate relevant information to the court.
 Therefore, the writer must understand what should be included in the letter.
-The following should be contained in a character witness letter:

 Recipient’s information